awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Nodes<a name="limits-dax-nodes"></a>

-A DAX cluster consists of exactly one primary node, and between zero and nine read replica nodes\.
+A DAX cluster consists of exactly one primary node, and between zero and ten read replica nodes\.

 The total number of nodes \(per AWS account\) cannot exceed 50 in a single AWS Region\.